-The National Institute for Genealogical Studies courses teach us to access and analyze historic documents as we research our family history.
+The International Institute for Genealogical Studies courses teach us to access and analyze historic documents as we research our family history.
 This can be challenging, if we cannot read the handwriting, or recognize the special letters used in the printed materials of that time period.

 Our Skills: Transcribing, Abstracting & Extracting course takes you through the basic methodologies, while our advanced level Palaeography: Reading & Understanding Historical Documents course explores a variety of topics relating to understanding historical documents.